Responsibilities of Environmental Control

-The Department manages the environmental monitoring programs and provides technical support associated with the operation and permit requirements of the Town’s solid waste management facilities.
+The Department of Environmental Control (DEC) manages the environmental monitoring programs and provides technical support associated with the operation and permit requirements of the Town’s solid waste management facilities.

 There are several departments that fall under the jurisdiction of the Department of Environmental Control:

 The shelter provides many services for town residents in addition to providing shelter to animals in need.
 Residency in the Town of Babylon is not required to adopt a dog or cat.
 However, you must be a resident to turn in a dog or cat for adoption or any other reason.
 There is usually a modest fee involved.
 There may be a waiting list for animals to be put up for adoption.

 Animal control officers are assigned to the department to enforce Article 7 of the Agricultural and Markets Law of New York State (PDF), as well as local laws and ordinances of the Town of Babylon.
 Babylon Animal Adoption Rescue Center (BAARC) is managed by the town’s Department of Environmental Control.

 You can reach the Animal Shelter by calling (631) 643-9270.

 - Where is the Babylon Animal Shelter located?